Sigm0oid/DataScience/README.md

 ---

-Kaggle is a great way to get started on some data science projects/work for people of all skill levels.
+Kaggle Platform is a great way to get started on some data science projects/work for people of all skill levels.
 There are a lot of great beginner projects that you could work on, and more advanced projects as well.

 I feel like my biggest problem is that I need to break out of the trap of just endlessly watching video lectures and reading books.
 I need to apply my knowledge.